ialopezg/ferroos/docs/developer-guide.md

 - You can iterate on `init.sh` and `frontend/init.sh` as if they were running on an actual device
 - No flashing or SD card required for basic flow testing
 - This is a simulation of the boot and UI experience only (no GPU or framebuffer yet)
+- Versioned image tags will be supported later using GitHub tag parsing